algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications.md

 2. Signal Propagation Simulation:

    * Integrate a timing simulator to visualize the propagation of electrical signals within the FPGA with an animation.
-   * Use a testbench and timing netlist[^5], both written in Verilog, to drive the simulation and demonstrate signal behavior over time.
+   * Use a testbench and timing netlist, both written in Verilog, to drive the simulation and demonstrate signal behavior over time.

 <br>

 3. Double Interface:

-   * An a web interface used by a student to interact with the program.
+   * An a web interface used by a student to interact with the webpage to explore and understand what append in the system.
    * A backend interface used by a teacher to give a script to the program to train the student with the web interface.

 <br>